OrangeSpyderMan/inkplate10-weather-cal/server/README.md

 - Proxmox OCI support is newer than standard Docker/Podman workflows.
 - `bin/install_proxmox` currently supports fresh installations only.
 - Proxmox mount and environment-variable management is not the same as Compose.
-- Firefox/Geckodriver should be tested on the target Proxmox host.
 - The renderer is tuned for Inkplate 10 portrait output at `825x1200`.